 Kotchi Lagoon is not deep (30-40 cm) and has fresh water.

 It is the largest lake in the Peloponnese and is characterized by great biodiversity.

 Wildlife is of great ecological importance as the lake is at the southwestern end of the western migratory crossing of many migratory birds.

 Near the lake is the coastal forest of Strofylia, which covers an area of 15 km long and 0.5 – 3.5 km wide.

-Strofylia pine forest is located near the lagoon, covering a coastal forest strip 15 km long and 0.5-3.5 km wide.
-Due to its importance for the subsistence and reproduction of many aquatic birds, the area is protected by the Ramsar Convention (Convention on Wetlands of International Importance, especially as Waterfowl Habitat) and is included in the network of Special Protection Areas of the European Union
+Due to its particular importance for the life and breeding of many aquatic birds, the area is protected by the Ramsar Convention (Convention for the Protection of Water-Areas of International Interest) and belongs to the European Union’s List of Special Protection Areas.